Blue & Purple Wildflowers

 Habitat: Dry rocky montane to subalpine

-Purple-fringe typically has many stems, each with a dense cluster of flowers.
-The flowers are deep purple.
+Found in open meadow areas in the montane, subalpine, and alpine ecosystems, Purple Fringe is a bright purple flower with many stems, each with a dense cluster of flowers.
 Yellow tipped stamens project from each flower, giving the clusters a fringed appearance.
-Purple fringe blooms from early June to early August.
+Purple Fringe blooms from early June to early August.

 Photo of Aspen Daisy